jcolomb/HCS_analysis/Metadata_information/Readme.md

 - choose your project in the selection box.
 - push the "test metadata" button.
 - if they are error messages, investigate and modify the data or metadata accordingly, repeat previous steps
-- if they are no error, push the next buttons
+- if they are no error, push the button: "if everything is correct, create the min file", follow the console in Rstudio to make sure it is successful.
+- **Do not click the push button yet.**

-# push
+# Push

-- Your data is ready.
-If you want to keep it offline, change the project_metadata file information to source_data="USB_STICK".
-If you like to publish it, you may either let it where it is and commit and push the changes if you cloned the project (you might think of making a pull request later), or publish it somewhere else and indicate the http address as "experiment_folder"" path and use source_data="HTTP:/".
-- Give your data a license if you published it and enter the information in the project metadata file.
-(If you keep it in the original folder and pushed your change to github, the data got a CC0 license attached to it).
+- Your data is ready, but it needs to find a home.
+You can either keep it offline or bring it online.

+## Offline data

+- Change the project_metadata file information to source_data="USB_STICK".
 - Run the check again.
+This time you will need to use the Data_directory button.
+You will need to browse until reaching the data folder.
+You may also copy the data folder on a USB-stick first and browse to there.
+- Test the metadata, create the min file.
+If there are still no error, now you can push the "push the project if it passes the tests."

+## online data

+- Publish the data where you want, give it a license there.
+- Indicate the license in the project_metadata file.
+- Indicate the http address in the "Folder_path" column of the project_metadata file, do not include the "https://".
+This should be a publicly accessible address.
+Note that if you are using a git-based repository like github, gitlab or gin, the address should contain the term "raw".
+You can get this address using the download button on the website.
+For example the test data of this repository could be accessed with: "github.com/jcolomb/HCS_analysis/raw/master/data/Ro_testdata"
+- Change the project_metadata file information to source_data="https:/"
+_ Run the check again.
+If it fails, make sure the repository is public and the data has been completely uploaded already.
+- if they are no error, push the "now you can push the "push the project if it passes the tests.

+## Final check

-- if they are no error, push the "push" button, if the final check is good, the metadata information present in the project metadata file is pushed to OSF (the data do not move).
+button, if the final check is good, the metadata information present in the project metadata file is pushed to OSF (the data do not move).
 - Once pushed to the online master metadata file, it cannot be modified.
 If you made a mistake, you will have to push a new version using a different name.

 NB: the checker will open a window with the files that are additional to the one used in the metadata, check at that moment whether some animals were tested and not incorporated in the metadata, or if it is only files which are not necessary (for example hour summary files, text files,...).